Making a Will is the only way you can ensure that when you die, your estate will be distributed according to your wishes.

 - View your options.

-- Select the 'Request an appointment' button and complete the online form.
+- Select the relevant 'Book now' button and complete the online form.

 - NSW Trustee & Guardian will contact you to organise an appointment time.